 And many more

-When putting together a plan of exercises for seniors, be sure … Read More »
+When putting together a plan of senior exercise, be sure to … Read More »

 The many advantages of staying physically active are clear, but what is not as well known is that exercise can be extremely beneficial for those with Alzheimer’s disease, for a number of reasons: reducing the risk for muscle weakness and other issues that stem from inactivity, easing the effects of psychological and behavioral challenges, and much more.